microsoft/live-share/docs/use/vs.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Using Visual Studio with Live Share
+# How-to: Use Visual Studio with Live Share

 Ready to get going with Live Share in Visual Studio?
 If so, you're in the right spot!
 In this article we'll walk you through how to use some of the specific features in the Visual Studio Live Share extension for Visual Studio.